silicon-heaven/pyshv/docs/api/rpccom.rst

 These are implementations if clients that connect to server or over some connection to some other client.

-.. automethod:: shv.init_rpc_client
+.. autofunction:: shv.init_rpc_client
-.. automethod:: shv.connect_rpc_client
+.. autofunction:: shv.connect_rpc_client
 .. autoclass:: shv.RpcClient
 .. autoclass:: shv.RpcClientTCP
 .. autoclass:: shv.RpcClientUnix